Open-world evaluations for measuring frontier AI capabilities

 Over the past year, researchers at AI labs, universities, non-profits, and independent groups have begun running open-world evaluations.
 Collecting and comparing them helps identify what makes an evaluation informative, surfaces common patterns in how agents succeed and fail, and builds toward a cumulative body of evidence about what agents can and cannot do.

-We survey ten examples below.
+We survey 10 prominent examples below.
 Click any entry to see harness details, costs, and what we learned.

 • Sayash Kapoor